mwg2202/os/README.md

 - cargo-make

 ## To run in qemu using the UEFI bootloader
-`cargo make qemu`
+- `cargo make qemu`

+## To run using a bootable USB drive (or any drive)
+- `cargo make uefi`
+- Then copy the contents of the build directory to a newly formatted FAT12/FAT16/FAT32 formatted drive

 ## Common Issues
-- If you are booting from a USB drive make sure that the drive is FAT12/FAT16/FAT32 formatted
 - If an debian distribution throws the error that qemu-system-x86_64 could not be found, install the following packages:
   - qemu-system
   - qemu-user